EspertoMagento/magento2-italian-language-pack/README.md

 ```

-#### Authentication required (Optional)

-![Authentication required]

-If you have not added this authentication, you can follow [this guide](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html)

 ## How to active Italian language pack

 Now time to active the Italian language pack for your Magento 2 store.
 From Magento 2 admin panel, navigate to `Stores > Configuration > General > Locale Options`